 - Boosts vertical jump and increases the ability to absorb harsh landings while playing sports or training

 - Increases mobility and flexibility when a full range of motion in the ankles, knees, hips, and lower back when done correctly

 - Builds mental toughness as arguable the single most demanding exercise by having weight on the body at all times

 The squat rack often comes with other accessories such as a pull up bar within a cage provide more than just one exercise!
 But the rack by itself is still missing one thing, the barbell.

 Everyone knows you cannot complete the “Big 4” without the barbell!
-Although one of the simplest looking pieces of equipment in the gym, it is often the most complex to learn its full potential.
+Although one of the simplest looking pieces of equipment in the gym, it is often the most complex to learn its full potential (don’t worry, you can win one HERE).
 Today the modern barbell is (on average) 45-pounds and have been used for weightlifting since the early 1900s.
 With that being said, some fitness enthusiast spend their lives without ever touching one in a gym!
 A barbell is a metal bar that is able to load weights on both ends and is used for a multitude of exercises.
 The “Big 4” exercises is the most well known with barbells.
-These are the the bench press, the squat, the dead lift, and the overhead press.
+These are the bench press, the squat, the deadlift, and the overhead press.
 All compound movements for strength.
 But the barbell can be used for so much more.